stevenc49/stevenc49.github.io/pages/practiceJournal.md

 Rant:

 Johnson, Gus and Yvonne asked for an update on SMS Whitelisting and CPG.
 Eventhough nothing was done, just lie to their fucking faces about it being wrapped up.
+Tell them what they want to hear and get them off my back.